Insurance License Renewal

 Instant Reporting: Insurance CE credits are immediately reported to Sircon upon course completion.

-CE Course Requirements
+Insurance CE Course Requirements

 Acceptable method of study is self-study online.

-Self-Study Requirements: Students should read the course material prior to taking an closed-book, non-monitored final exam.
+Online Self-Study: Students should read the course material prior to taking an closed-book, non-monitored final exam.

 Students must take courses in the line for which they hold a license.
 For dual licensed agents-A minimum of 8 CE hours must be completed in each license type held and a minimum of 3 CE hours must be in a course approved for ethics.